fractalbass/data_science/_posts/2023-11-23-data_science_37.md

 ## Stochastic vs Deterministic

 Random numbers underlie the concept of stochastic models and optimization.
 Random, or "stochastic" models stand in contrast to what is often referred to as "deterministic" models, which use a direct approach.
 To understand the difference, consider two methods for estimating Pi.
-The method that Archimedes used, which involves [transcribing triangles inside of a circle](https://arxiv.org/pdf/2008.07995.pdf) would be considered deterministic.
+The method that Archimedes used, which involves [circumscribing triangles inside of a circle](https://arxiv.org/pdf/2008.07995.pdf) would be considered deterministic.
 In the Archimedes algorithm, you don't need any kind of randomness to do the calculations.

 In contrast, the so-called "Monte Carlo" method involves randomly adding dots to a square with a circle enclosed inside.